 How hard is it to get a small business loan?

 Business loans are vital to launching a new business or expanding a running company.
 The funds raised secure inventory, help rent working space, pay employees, and cover some other operational expenses.
 However, business loans can be difficult for new companies to get.
-Statistically speaking, almost four in five small business owners were denied financing from banks last year.
+Statistically speaking, only 57% of applications for a business loan are approved.

 Here’s what you should know to increase your chances of receiving the money:

-- Cash flow is another important factor.
+5. Cash flow is another important factor.
 For new small business loans, banks prefer a 1.35 debt-to-income ratio.
-Use Synder to always have a clear overview of your cash flow and net income.

-- Never underestimate a persuasive plan for your business, showing how much and for what you are planning to spend their money on and how they will profit.
+7. Never underestimate a persuasive plan for your business, showing how much and for what you’re planning to spend their money on and how they’ll profit.

-How to raise money for a business without a loan
+How to raise funds for a business without a loan

 With the extensive list of requirements for a business to be acknowledged eligible for a loan, many founders struggle to raise funds from banks.